approved by Senate March 3, 2005, revised April 29, 2014

-The philosophy for discipline and community standards in the Queen's University Residences is to promote the responsibility of all students regarding their own behaviour.
-The peer-centred discipline system presumes reasonable standards of courtesy and respect for the rights of other residents and, in conjunction with the University's Code of Conduct, is the basis for determining what is or is not acceptable conduct.
-It is the responsibility of the Jean Royce Hall Council, the Main Campus Residents’ Council and/or Residence Life to make decisions with regard to breaches of residence community standards.
-The complete process, procedures and individual responsibilities are outlined in the attached appendices.
+The philosophy for student conduct in the Queen's University Residences is to promote the responsibility of all students regarding their own behaviour.
+The peer-based student conduct system presumes reasonable standards of courtesy and respect for the rights of other residents and, in conjunction with the University's Code of Conduct, is the basis for determining what is or is not acceptable conduct.
+It is the responsibility of Residence Life to ensure Residence Rules and Regulation (ResRules) decisions are made within the approved frameworks of the Residence Student Conduct process.
+The complete process, procedures, and individual responsibilities are outlined in the Residence Rules and Regulations Handbook.

 Students who live in residence contractually agree to abide by the policies, rules and regulations that govern acceptable conduct.
-Compliance with these community standards ensures the safety and security of the residence community and promotes the well-being of its residents.
-Residents who do not regulate their behaviour according to these standards are encouraged to learn from their mistakes and modify their behaviour through the discipline process.
-Therefore, to ensure that students receive fair treatment, are aware of their rights and responsibilities, and have an effective and efficient method for resolving disputes, the following principles guide non-academic discipline in the Queen's Residences.
+Compliance with the ResRules ensures the safety and security of the residence community, promotes its well-being and fosters a positive learning environment for its residents.
+The following principles guide non-academic student conduct in the Queen's Residences.

-The goals of non-academic discipline in residence are to:
+The goals of non-academic conduct system in residence are:

-Living by approved community standards is the responsibility of all students.
+Living by approved ResRules is the responsibility of all students.
 This is encouraged by:

 Residence student government’s role is to:

-The University Senate, having responsibility for the well-being of students and final responsibility for non-academic discipline, has delegated authority for overseeing and approving the residence discipline process to the Senate Residence Committee.
-The Senate Residence Committee has responsibility for the well-being of resident students and holds Residence Administration and residence councils accountable for the effective implementation of Senate policies, including discipline.
+The University Senate, having responsibility for the well-being of students and final responsibility for non-academic student conduct, has delegated authority for overseeing and approving the residence student conduct process to the Senate Residence Committee.
+The Senate Residence Committee has responsibility for the well-being of resident students and holds Residence Administration accountable for the effective implementation of Senate policies, including student conduct.

 Employees are accountable to Queen's University to ensure that their duties are fulfilled.
-It is expected, therefore, that Residence Administration will take action at any time when duties have been neglected or community standards are in jeopardy.
+It is expected, therefore, that Residence Administration will take action at any time when duties have been neglected or the safety or well-being of any residence student or University property is in jeopardy.

-In its day-to-day dealings with resident students, Residence Administration is responsible for such steps as are necessary to ensure the safety, security and well-being of residence occupants, or to preserve residence property.
-Such steps include, but are not restricted to, the right to reassign a room, temporarily or permanently, or to terminate a Residence Contract.
+In its day-to-day dealings with residence students, Residence Life is responsible for such steps as are necessary to ensure the safety, security and well-being of residence occupants, or to preserve residence property.
+Such steps include, but are not restricted to, the right to reassign a room, temporarily or permanently, or to suspend or terminate a Residence Contract.